aboutyou/dart_packages/packages/sign_in_with_apple/README.md

 * Now you'll see a one-time-only screen where you must download the key by clicking the "Download" button
   * Also note the "Key ID" which will be used later when configuring the server

-Now everything is set up on Apple's Developer portal and we can start setting up the server.
+Now everything is set up on Apple's developer portal and we can start setting up the server.

 ### Server